Doctor Who in the United States and Canada: 1980s

 In 1986, BBC Enterprises launched the Doctor Who USA Tour, a two-year travelling exhibition featuring props and memorabilia from the series.
 Housed in a 48-foot trailer adorned with alien landscapes from the show, police box entrances, and a replica of the TARDIS interior, the tour brought the program’s world to life for American audiences.
 Many stops also featured guest appearances by cast members.

 The statewide PBS chain New Jersey Network was enthusiastic on the series, scheduling pre-1970 serials as well as being the first to broadcast the new season of the program in 1985.
 NJN staff member Eric Luskin hosted and produced three documentaries on the series, the latter a "behind the scenes" look at the production of the 25th anniversary story Silver Nemesis.

 On 22 November 1987, during a broadcast of the serial Horror of Fang Rock on Chicago, Illinois PBS affiliate WTTW-TV an unknown hacker wearing a Max Headroom mask jammed WTTW's broadcast signal and replaced it with their own audio and video for 88 seconds, concluding with the masked man being hit on his bare butt with a fly swatter.
 This incident was investigated by the Federal Communications Commission but the culprit's identity was never determined.

 After the series ended production in 1989, the number of stations broadcasting Doctor Who declined, although the program’s popularity in the United States had already been in gradual decline for several years.
 By this time, most stations opted to purchase omnibus “movie versions” of the serials rather than the fourteen individual episodes produced annually during the show’s final four years, resulting in stations receiving only four feature-length stories each January.

-Meanwhile, Iowa Public Television (IPTV), the statewide PBS network for Iowa, experienced a surge of interest in Doctor Who, which it broadcast as part of a Friday late-night science fiction marathon alongside Red Dwarf and other British science fiction programs.
+Meanwhile, Iowa PBS, the statewide PBS network for Iowa, experienced a surge of interest in Doctor Who, which it broadcast as part of a Friday late-night science fiction marathon alongside Red Dwarf and other British science fiction programs.
 IPTV holds the distinction of being the only television network, station, or channel in the world to have aired Doctor Who virtually continuously from its debut in 1974 through the present.
 As of 2014, this amounted to 35 out of 40 years, interrupted only by a five-year hiatus between 1979 and 1984 and a few other breaks lasting only weeks or months.